chrismile/HexVolumeRenderer/replicability/README.md

 ## Troubleshooting

 If an error occurs during the build process, please open a bug report or contact us by e-mail.
-After the bug is fixed, please delete the `dependencies` and `build`.
+After the bug was fixed, please pull the new code and delete the directories `dependencies` and `build` before again calling `setup.sh`.

 When compiling the program on Windows, please make sure that MSYS2 is up-to-date.
-If you are f

 ## Hardware